 Dev1.
-DEVELOPMENT WITHIN SETTLEMENT BOUNDARY
+DEVELOPMENT WITHIN SETTLEMENT BOUNDARY Within the settlement boundary the scale, density & character of development shall be in keeping with the site and its surroundings in accordance with the development plan and will be supported subject to:

-Within the settlement boundary the scale, density and character of development shall be in keeping with the site and its surroundings and shall cause no adverse impacts on natural or historic assets; important views; outlooks or skylines; local amenity; traffic; parking or safety.
+- Protecting natural assets; important views; outlooks and skylines; local amenity; and highway safety. - Conserving and enhancing the historic environment in conformity with national policy and guidance.